Divided we fall; United we stand

-When I photographed a flag in Newton torn asunder it was just after the 150th anniversary of Abraham Lincoln’s murder.
+When I photographed a flag torn asunder it was just after the 150th anniversary of Abraham Lincoln’s murder.
 The sight reminded of seven words from the Bible.

 "A house divided, against itself, cannot stand."